syuja/ssh_tut/chroot_tut.md

      chroot /mnt/mydrive /bin/bash

-mkdir -p <--- -p flag creates missing directories if they're not there. mount -bind
+`mkdir -p` - `-p` flag creates missing directories if they're not there.
+`mount --bind` - mount attaches files to the system file hierarchy or tree to make them accessible; `--bind` allows
+the same content to be accessible in two places.